-Throughout the year, we teach a range of strategies to support the learning of tricky words:
+Throughout the year, we teach a range of strategies to support the learning of spelling rules and tricky words.
+Here are the strategies and a range of resources to support the learning and consolidation of spellings.

 s h o